 Here’s a look at some of the ways that scientists have found to measure the impact of the nutrient DHA (docosahexaenoic acid) in infants and young children.

 Before children are able to talk, they can’t give vocal answers.
 But it’s still possible to measure their brain development.
 Vision tests are important because they reflect healthy development, including whether the retina, which is influenced by DHA, is developing properly.
 But it’s not your typical eye-chart testing, of course.
 A test called sweep visual evoked potential (sweep VEP) allows researchers to record a baby’s reactions (through electrical responses in the brain) while the baby watches changing patterns on a screen.

 Researchers are very interested in early vision skills as a measure of brain development.
 A study reported in Developmental Medicine and Child Neurology in 2000 found that among children who had been fed formula that had DHA for the first four months of life, visual acuity at 4 months and mental development index scores at 18 months were improved compared to children who had been fed a (now discontinued) control formula without DHA .

 Vision is a key part of attention tests, too.
 In sustained-attention tests, for example, a baby is shown a series of pictures.
 How long each is looked at is recorded, along with heart rate.
-(Lower heart rate is associated with more attention.)
+(A drop in heart rate is associated with attention.)

 Nonverbal Assessments of Thinking Skills